Anatomy of inclusive $t\overline{t}W$ production at hadron colliders: Anatomy of inclusive production at the LHC

 At this order we obtain as the inclusive $\ttW$ cross section

-where the uncertainties reflect scale and PDF dependence, respectively.
-We report that corrections at this order increase the baseline NLO rate in equation \ref{eq:xsec_nlo} by about {$10\%$} with the size uncertainties remaining essentially the same.
-This is in agreement with the estimated~\cite{ATLAS:2019nvo} $K^{\rm est.}_{\rm NNLO-QCD}=1.11$, and hence is at odds with table \ref{tab:normttW1j}, which suggests that such $\mathcal{O}(\alpha_s^4\alpha)$ contributions are larger.
+where the uncertainties reflect the scale and PDF dependence, respectively.
+We report that corrections at this order increase the baseline NLO rate in equation \ref{eq:xsec_nlo} by about {$10\%$} with the size of uncertainties remaining essentially the same.
+This is in agreement with the estimated~\cite{ATLAS:2019nvo} $K^{\rm est.}_{\rm NNLO-QCD}=1.11$, and hence is at odds with fixed-order estimates in table \ref{tab:normttW1j}, which suggest that such $\mathcal{O}(\alpha_s^4\alpha)$ contributions are larger.

+To be more precise, an important difference between the fixed-order estimates of $\mathcal{O}(\alpha_s^4\alpha)$ contributions and the FxFx rate is the treatment of soft corrections to the $\ttWj$ sub-process.
+As described above, the FxFx matching scheme does not fully account for soft logarithmic corrections in its Sudakov reweighting.
+It only accounts for collinear logarithms shared by the ME and the PS.
+If both estimates are to be trusted up to their formal accuracies, then it is possible that soft corrections to the $\ttWj$ sub-process are indeed sizable.
+This discrepancy suggests a need for the full NNLO in QCD description of inclusive $\ttW$ production at the LHC.

 Accounting now for the EW corrections in equation \ref{eq:kFactEW}~\cite{Frederix:2017wme} and assuming the FxFx uncertainties above, we obtain

 We find that this rate is about {$5\%$} smaller than the prediction used in the ATLAS measurement of Ref. \cite{ATLAS:2019nvo}, and that the difference is mainly due to the scale and PDF choices in the baseline NLO in QCD rate.
 (A {$1\%$} difference follows from our FxFx correction being smaller than the estimated NNLO $K$-factor.)
 In principle, this revised cross section worsens slightly the discrepancy reported in equation \ref{eq:sigstrenth_ttW_atlas}.
 For the pure FxFx and FxFx+EW cases, the corresponding best-fit signal strengths are